skyprolk/DMSF/README.md

-# MSF

-Metasploit Payload Creator
+# DMSF - Dark Metasploit Payload Creator

-MSF
 --- CODED BY DARK ---

 **A Tool for Download & use Metasploit-Framework functions for Kali Linux .

-*FEATURES :
+# FEATURES :

 1.Start a Listener .